 6 min read · Design

-Spanish revival is one of California's defining architectural traditions — and one of the harder styles to update without losing what makes it work.
-Most of the design is in the stucco; siding plays a supporting role.
-Here's how it actually fits together.
+Spanish revival is one of California's defining architectural traditions and one of the harder styles to update without losing what makes it work.
+The bulk of the design lives in the stucco; siding plays a supporting, accent role.
+Get the material mix, palette, and trim restraint right and the elevation reads period-correct — get them wrong and it reads modern.
+Here's how the pieces actually fit together.

 Why Spanish revival is mostly stucco